TongLing916/tongling916.github.io/_posts/2020-10-26-VIO-Initialization.md

 - Why don't we estimate accelerometer bias?
    - Usually small value compared to gravity's magnitude --> Hard to estimate.
    - We think that it has only small influence.
+- Failure cases
+  - Pure rotation: Not able to do SfM.

 ### [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) [^Campos20]